-In the light of the above, the activities proposed are the following:
+In the light of the about that is the proposed of the following:

-- review of the documentation related to the software - review of the input, use of the program and control of the output for the series of test cases foreseen.
+- review of the input, use of the program and control of the output for the series of test cases foreseen.
 The output is to be essentially the same as that expected.